-People Served: Communities of Mutirão and Tibiri and NGO staff and academics interested in water conflicts
+People Served: Marginalized communities and people interested in water conflicts

 Alternative Health: Mutirão and Tibiri communities – Provide access to ear acupuncture, reiki and chromo therapy

-Flávio’s primary ministry is in the Migrant Pastoral Service, where he works with theater of the oppressed in the Mutirão community.
+Flávio’s primary ministry is with Migrant Pastoral Service, working with Theater of the Oppressed in the Mutirão community.
 This popular education technique uses theater to provide participants the opportunity to talk about daily external and internal oppressions.
-It fosters non-violent options to address social problems.
-Theater of the oppressed is a tool to work with impoverished communities lacking access to basic rights.
-The Migrant Pastoral Service is a church sector that helps migrant.
-In the Mutirão community, it works specifically with young migrant people in a project focusing on dealing with violence.
+It fosters non-violent alternatives to address social problems.
+Theater of the Oppressed is a tool to work with impoverished communities who lack access to basic rights.
+Migrant Pastoral Service is a church organization that helps migrants in the Mutirão Community.
+It works especially with young migrants in a project focusing on dealing with violence.

-Flavio also assists the project with the organization of a regional gathering that will be held in August in João Pessoa for about 250 young people to reflect on youth and violence.

-Flavio has a master’s degree in creation spirituality through Naropa University, a master in environment and development through the Federal University of Paraíba, a doctorate in social sciences through the Pontifical Catholic University of São Paulo and post-doctorate from the University of São Paulo.
+Flávio has a master’s degree in creation spirituality from Naropa University, a master in environment and development from the Federal University of Paraíba, a doctorate in social sciences from the Pontifical Catholic University of São Paulo and post-doctorate from the University of São Paulo.

-Flavio was inspired to do mission by the Franciscan Sisters, who lived in his hometown when he was a child and by the example of people like Dom Helder Câmara.
+Flávio was inspired to do mission by the Franciscan Sisters who lived in his hometown when he was a child and by the example of people like Dom Helder Câmara.
 Liberation theology and creation spirituality have been sources of inspiration on his journey.
-He worked with immigrants in São Paulo, mostly Bolivians and Peruvians, in an NGO that works to prevent modern slavery.
-In São Paulo he also visited organ transplant patients in a public hospital twice a week.
-While in São Paulo, Flavio was trained to do reiki, ear acupuncture and chromo therapy, and for four years he ministered in a holistic cCenter run by the Catechist Franciscan Sisters in the periphery of the city offering these therapies to the community of Jardim Capela.
+He worked with immigrants in São Paulo, mostly Bolivians and Peruvians, in a non-governmental organization that works to prevent modern slavery.
+He also visited a public hospital twice a week to visit with and do reiki for organ transplant patients and hospital staff.